Tiling dense hypergraphs

-The original proof of \cref{lem:grabbing-regular} relies on the Weak Hypergraph Regularity Lemma.
+The original proof of \cref{lem:inheritance-regular} relies on the Weak Hypergraph Regularity Lemma.
 Alternatively, one may also combine the work of Conlon, H{\`a}n, Person and Schacht~\cite[Fact 7 and Lemma 10]{CHP+12} and Kohayakawa, Nagle, R{\"o}dl and Schacht~\cite[Lemma 10]{KNR+10}.\footnote{These results show that $\eps$-regularity is equivalent to the number of certain small subgraphs.
-Since the number of small subgraphs is robustly inherited by taking a typical induced subgraph of constant order, one can work out a Grabbing Lemma without applying a Regularity Lemma.} This can be used to prove a variant of \cref{lem:grabbing-uniformly-dense} for a stricter notion of quasirandomness, where the density is bounded from both sides.
+Since the number of small subgraphs is robustly inherited by taking a typical induced subgraph of constant order, one can work out an Inheritance Lemma without applying a Regularity Lemma.
+As a by-product, this improves the error to $\exp(-\gamma s)$ for some $1/k \gg \gamma > 0$.} This can be used to prove a variant of \cref{lem:inheritance-uniformly-dense} for a stricter notion of uniform density, where the density is bounded from both sides.